Article Badge Image

 A Final Word About Fees and Expenses

-Whether it’s a load or a no-load, any fund with high costs must perform better than a lower-cost fund to generate the same earnings for you.
+Whether a load or a no-load, any fund with high costs must perform better than a lower-cost fund to generate the same earnings for you.

-Industry Regulatory Authority, has an excellent tool called the Fund Analyzer.
+Industry Regulatory Authority has an excellent tool called the Fund Analyzer.